 - Beware of ammo requirements.
 Your inventory size is limited, and certain guns eat up ammo incredibly quickly.
-If you have one such weapon (an LMG or SMG), then it might be a good idea to make your other weapon a low-ammo-requirement gun such as a Wingman, a 30-30 Repeater, a Sniper, or a Shotgun, to make space for the ammo you need for your other weapon.
+If you have one such weapon (an LMG or SMG), then it might be a good idea to make your other weapon a low-ammo-requirement gun such as a Wingman, a G7 Scout, a Sniper, or a Shotgun, to make space for the ammo you need for your other weapon.

 Those are the main candidates for the best loadout in Apex Legends for Season 9.
 If you're looking for a greater depth of knowledge of each of these weapons, you'd best check out our Apex Legends weapon stats page.